 The role of direct human / social contact in business has now been highlighted in two ways – either it’s fundamental to a business’s success, and the loss of direct human contact is devastating for that business; or it’s merely a methodology, and the business can modify its practices to continue operating with minimal losses.

-What are the obvious workplace changes that have been induced recently by “social distancing”?
+What are the obvious workplace changes that have been induced recently by “physical distancing”?

 - Working remotely / working from home.